Riiel-edu/CSC_311_Module_04_Assignment/README.md

 # Weather Report App

 The Weather Report App is a app that takes in a CSV file and outputs a weather report in the style of a calendar.
+The calendar displays the date alongside the temperature, precipitation amount and humidity for said date.
+It also provides a small icon for the current weather and colored boxes depending on the temperature category.

 ## Sections